 Reasons to Complete a Competitor Analysis

 One rationale for completing a competitor analysis is the belief that the information derived from the competitor analysis will lead to a proposal that more effectively profiles organizational strengths.
-Armed with the knowledge of your competitors' strengths and weaknesses, in your proposal you can underscore your organization's strengths to counter where your know your competitors are strong.
-You can also highlight your organizational strengths in areas where you know your competitors are weak.
+Armed with the knowledge of your competitors' strengths and weaknesses, you can write the proposal in a way that highlights your organization's strengths and counters the strengths of your competitors.

 A competitor analysis does have the potential to impact your work in positive ways.
 The problem isn't so much with the information, but with the amount of time spent collecting the information relative to the benefits received.
 Fortunately, there is an easier way